ST10472551/Flashcard-App/README.md

 Desrcipton:
-The flashcard quiz app allows its users to use the app as a studytool the app consists of true or false buttons that when clicked cause the app to show if the answer is right or wrong
+The flashcard quiz app allows its users to use the app as a studytool This app shows true or false questions based on historical occurances the app consists of true or false buttons that when clicked cause the app to show if the answer is right or wrong After answering the ten questions the final screen will display your score out of 10

 Link to YouTube Video
 https://youtube.com/shorts/9xjpi1kIK-s